syncfusion-content/windowsforms-docs/WindowsForms/Installation/Download.md

 ### Download Free Trial Setup

 1. You can evaluate our 30-day free trial by visiting the [Download Free Trial](https://www.syncfusion.com/downloads) page and select the Windows Forms platform.
-2. After completing the required form or logging in with your registered Syncfusion account, you can download the Windows Forms trial installer from the confirmation page.
-(See the screenshot below.) as shown in below screenshot
+2. After completing the required form or logging in with your registered Syncfusion account, you can download the Windows Forms trial installer from the confirmation page. (as shown in below screenshot.)

    ![Trial and downloads of Syncfusion Essential Studio](download-images/trial-confirmation.png)

 3. With a trial license, only the latest version’s trial installer can be downloaded.